 THE KID (CONT’D)

 You fucking people make me sick.
 Consume and devour that’s all you know.
 Fucking arseholes.
-Look at what you did.
+Look around.
+Look at the world you created.
 You happy?

 No answer from Ourman.